ethorneloe/azure-apps-jobs-custom-ps-module/README.md

+# STATUS
-This is a work in progress
+This is a work in progress, and these steps are not yet completed/tested.

 # Overview
 This repository provides a step-by-step guide for running custom PowerShell module functions as Azure Container Apps Jobs.